QubesOS/qubes-doc/user/security-in-qubes/firewall.md

 # Create a new firewall natting chain for my service
 if iptables -w -t nat -N MY-HTTPS; then

-# Add a natting rule if it did not exit (to avoid cluter if script executed multiple times)
+# Add a natting rule if it did not exist (to avoid clutter if script executed multiple times)
-  iptables -w -t nat -A MY-HTTPS -j DNAT --to-destination 10.137.2.y
+  iptables -w -t nat -A MY-HTTPS -j DNAT --to-destination 10.137.0.xx

 fi